Skip to main content

 • Click that icon and you're done!

-• You will also be helping Google's spam filters "learn" about the spam that it has been missing.
+• You will also help Google's spam filters 'learn' about the spam it has missed.

 Even if the email has our logo and all of the right colors, it may not be from SCU.
 Does it read strangely?
 Are there spelling or grammar mistakes?